Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Added possibility to configure validation mode for email fields (used in Zikula 3 only).
 More details can be found in the [generator reference](87-GeneratorReference.md#email-validation-mode).
 * Added new string role for week fields (used in Zikula 3 only).
 More details can be found in the [generator reference](87-GeneratorReference.md#string-role).
 * Added new string role for icons (used in Zikula 3 only).
 More details can be found in the [generator reference](87-GeneratorReference.md#string-role).
-* Added possibility to define arbitrary field units (#1201) for integer, number and string fields.
+* Added possibility to define arbitrary field units for integer, number and string fields (#1201).

 ### Generator changes